-Summary: Ready to start applying for TEFL jobs but feeling a bit stumped on how to structure your CV/resume?
+Summary: TEFL qualified and ready to start applying for TEFL jobs but feeling a bit stumped on how to structure your CV/resume?
 Then, read on!
-In this mini guide we’ll take you through the steps of creating a strong TEFL CV/resume, so you can land that job you’ve got your eye on!
+In this mini guide we’ll take you through how to create a strong TEFL CV/resume, so you can land that job you’ve got your eye on!

 Topics you’ll cover:

 > The basics of how to structure a professional TEFL resume